Calling the extension¶

-this PID, TYPO3 searches all relevant content elements on the
+this page identifier, TYPO3 searches all relevant content elements on the

-specific page and converts these to HTML code one after another.
+specific page and collects their generated HTML code one after another.
 While

-processing this page request, TYPO3 comes by the content element for our
+processing this page request, TYPO3 discovers the content element for this

 of all blogs.
-Each with the individual title, a short description and the
+Each with an individual title, a short description, and the

 plugin in the frontend.
 This output is embedded within the greater overview